|

 get these data from? since I have the database on non-natural deaths

 in SA.
 Please could you let me know your source?"
-(End of letter)
+(End of letter) I assume that this is the beginning of the

 government spin control, based on your immediate rejection of my